 - > Creation of decent work and sustainable livelihoods

-- Education
+- > Education

 - > Health

 - > Rural development, food security and land reform; and

 - > The fight against crime and corruption

-The SONA of 2013 surfaced with a dynamic document which lays the transformational approach to planning, viz National Development plan.
+During 2013 the Parliament surfaced (approved) with a dynamic document which lays the transformational approach to planning, viz National Development plan.
 Integrated development planning nationally is central in this document.
 Stakeholders from all quarters of the country have bought into it.
 Municipalities must find their space in the plan as they do IDP in their localities.